 - Roasted veggies & pasta: mix whole grain pasta with roasted veggies and drizzle with olive oil.
 Transfer to crock-pot and keep on warm setting.
 Sprinkle with Parmesan cheese when ready to serve.
 Broccoli and grape tomatoes are perfect for this recipe!

-Healthy Eating Habits For Your Kids
+Healthy Summer Snack Habits For Your Kids

 Kids will be exposed to lots of food choices, both good and bad.
 How can you instill healthy habits over the summer months?

 - Get kids involved in planning and preparing meals.
 Let them help, even if that means a bit of a mess.

 - Check out local farmers markets and try new items.